BonnusLabs/BonnusV3SDK/README.md

 __- momentTag:__ the tag configured for the moment to be rewarded<br />
 __- context:__ View or LifeCycle Context<br />
 __- momentResponse:__ the response every time a moment is triggered<br />
-  - value has the Url of the Web Application, if it is empty, the reward was not earned yet but counted as trigger<br />
+  - value has the Url of the Web Application, if it is empty, the reward was not earned yet, but counted as trigger<br />

 ## FETCH THE USER REWARDS

-Rewards a user has earned could be fetched as a URL web Path to load in a Webview or a Java Object list for intern Handling.
+List of Rewards a user has earned could be fetched as a URL web Path to load in a Webview or a Java Object list for intern Handling.

 ```java
 Bonnus.getInstance().requestRewards(asUrl, context, new Bonnus.OnBonnusSdkListResponse() {